PSImera/Yandex.practicum.ds/README.md

         </tr>
         <tr>
             <td rowspan=2><a href="https://github.com/PSImera/Yandex.practicum.ds/blob/main/Project_sprint_06_calls">Project_sprint_06_calls</a></td>
-            <td><b>Statistical data analysis. «Rates»</b><br>The tariffs of the federal mobile operator were analyzed.
-The study of objects and their interrelations using statistical methods.
-Anomalies were identified and processed</td>
+            <td><b>Statistical data analysis. «Rates»</b><br>An statistical analysis of the rates of an unnamed federal telecommunications company was carried out.
+Various services offered by the company and their interrelations were studied using statistical methods, after which anomalies were identified and processed.</td>
             <td rowspan=2 align="center">python, pandas, numpy, seaborn,matplotlib.pyplot, scipy</td>
         </tr>
         <tr>